fossabot/git-auto/readme.md

 git commit --message="add example test"
 ```

-And we've just successfully used git auto!
+And we've just used git auto!
 \\(:D)/ ...but there's much more to git auto than that.
 I would suggest you check out the documentation (once it's arrives) to discover the true power of git auto.
 Until next time...

 Purpose
 -------
-The idea of [git flow][git_flow] is lovable, however using it properly doesn't fit with the mantra of ultimate laziness.
+The idea of [git flow][git_flow] is lovable, but using it doesn't fit with the mantra of automating everything.
-And thus, git auto was born!

 Documentation
 -------------